Read Part 1

 - Dolomite lime: Tomatoes and peppers need a certain amount of calcium and magnesium for optimum health.
 Follow directions for in-ground application.
 In pots, add about 2 tablespoons to the bottom.

-- Magnesium sulfate: Sprinkle and work into the top 2 inches of soil.
+- Magnesium sulfate: Sprinkle Epsom salt into the top 2 inches of soil.
 Hint: If your plants are deficient, you’ll see the lower leaves turn yellow.
 If you’ve already planted your tomatoes, that’s OK.
 Just sprinkle on top of the soil and water it in.

 - Bone meal: This adds phosphorus and promotes healthy roots and fruits.
 However — and it’s a big caveat — be careful if you have a dog.
 They love the smell and taste, and it will make them very sick if they eat it.
 My dog Max did just that and was violently ill for three days.